microsoft/microsoft-ui-xaml/specs/DateTimePicker-Visual-Updates-Spec.md

 the overlay text to be displayed as green on black.
 * The `MonochromaticOverlayPresenter` is positioned and given a height such that it's a black band across the center of the scrolling text.
+* The `MonochromaticOverlayPresenter.IsHitTestVisible` property is set to False, so that input still goes to the ScrollViewer that is z-ordered behind it.

 ```xml
 <Grid Background="White" Width="150">